 By “layers”, we’re really talking about the order of preference of go-to solutions when you need to act immediately.

-Think of this kind of like when you (or someone you’re with) sustains an injury – first response is to apply emergency triage or first aid, then the ambulance and EMT’s are the next preferable solution, while reaching the Hospital and receiving full medical attention is the ultimate objective.
+Think of this kind of like when you (or someone you’re with) sustains an injury – the crucial first response is to apply emergency triage or first aid, then getting the ambulance and EMT’s on the scene as soon as possible is the next critical objective, while reaching the hospital and receiving full medical attention is the ultimate objective.

 So it also goes in an imminent or unfolding disaster situation – your everyday carry kit becomes the first line of defense in your response and reaction plan.